Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-scrollable-horizontal-avatar-list.md

 ## Creating a horizontally scrollable list view in Flutter

-Now that we have our sample avatar widget, let's go ahead and see how we can make a horizontally scrollable list including them.
+Now that we have our sample avatar widget let's go ahead and see how we can make a horizontally scrollable list including them.

 ```dart
 return Container(